Evaluating Non-Analytic Functions of Matrices: Matrix Chebyshev expansion

-We next show that $\mathcal{S}_\infty(f)(A)$ coincides with the standard definitions for $f(A)$.
-To answer the second question given after Definition~\ref{def:matrix_func_via_Chebyshev} we have, \begin{theorem} Let $A\in\rms$ and let $f$ satisfy the conditions for an absolutely convergent matrix Chebyshev expansion.
-Then, $\mathcal{S}_\infty(f)(A)=f(A)$, where $f(A)$ is one of the standard definitions for lifting a scalar function to matrices, as appear in Appendix~\ref{apx:matrix_function}. \end{theorem} \begin{proof} We prove that matrix Chebyshev expansion is equivalent to Definition~\ref{def:jordan_def_matrix_func} in Appendix~\ref{apx:matrix_function} since all standard definitions for lifting a scalar function to matrices are equivalent.
+We next show that $\mathcal{S}_\infty(f)(A)$ coincides with the standard definitions for $f(A)$, see e.g., \cite[Chapter 1]{higham2008functions}. \begin{theorem} Let $A\in\rms$ and let $f$ satisfy the conditions for an absolutely convergent matrix Chebyshev expansion.
+Then, $\mathcal{S}_\infty(f)(A)=f(A)$, where $f(A)$ is one of the standard definitions for lifting a scalar function to matrices. \end{theorem} \begin{proof} Since all standard definitions for lifting a scalar function to matrices are equivalent, we only prove that the definition based on matrix Chebyshev expansions is equivalent to the definition based on the Jordan form, see \cite[Definition 1.2]{higham2008functions}.
 We use the notation of the proof of Theorem \ref{thm:convergence_cheby} and by \eqref{eqn:chebyshev_polynomial_on_Jordan_form} deduce that it is enough to show that the definitions coincide on the Jordan blocks of $A$.
-Note that in the special case where the matrix is normal, as in Corollary \ref{cor:convergence_normal_func}, the definitions are equivalent.
-This is true due to the absolute convergence which implies pointwise convergence of the Chebyshev series for numbers, together with the fact that the function $f$ is evaluated element-wise on the diagonal form.
+Note that in the special case where the matrix is diagonalizable, as in Corollary \ref{cor:convergence_normal_func}, the definitions are equivalent.
+This is true due to the absolute convergence of the Chebyshev expansion for scalars which implies pointwise convergence, together with the fact that the function $f$ is applied element-wise to the diagonal form of $A$.